Amin-MAG/My-Notes/ProgrammingLanguages.md

 ## Types of Programming Languages

-If we all of programming languages different branches of a tree, There are two main branch.
+If we view all programming languages as different branches of a tree, there are two main branches.

 1. **Imperative**: Giving explicit instructions
 2. **Declarative**: Describing our goal

 ## Imperative Programming Languages

-The main branches of this paradigm is
+The main branches of this paradigm are:

 - Structured
 - Procedural